gaprieto/multitaper/docs/source/installation.rst

 The multitaper package is composed of a number of Python modules.
 As of January 2022, multitaper can be installed using conda. `pip` installation is also available.
 You can also simply download the folder and install and add to your Python path.

 Dependencies
-You will need Python 3.7+.
-The following packages are required:
+You will need Python 3.8+.
+The following packages are automatically installed:

 `numpy`